 Allergies and allergic reactions are common.
 About 1 in 3 Australians have allergies at some point in their lives.
 Usually, the symptoms of allergic reactions can be easily and effectively treated using a group of medicines called antihistamines.

 Allergies and histamine

-Your body can become sensitive to things around you, like foods, plants, animals and medicines.
+Your body can become sensitive to things around you, such as foods, plants, animals and medicines.
 If you are allergic to something, it is called an allergen.

-When the body is exposed to allergens it releases histamine, a chemical.
+When the body is exposed to allergens it releases histamine, a chemical that is an important part of your body’s immune response.
 Histamine makes you sneeze, makes your nose run, and makes your eyes and skin itch, become red and swell up.
 In a way, it is trying to get you to sneeze out or scratch away the allergen.

 Treating allergies and allergic reactions with antihistamines